KM Old American Kampground Resort

 Located on the Washington/Idaho border, Old American Kampground offers its guests Pend Oreille River fishing, boating, water skiing and swimming, hiking, backpacking, skiing, and snowmobiling in the nearby mountains.
 An ideal side trip to the west and north of the resort is into the 1,100,000-acre Colville National Forest.
 A good way to start your journey would be to look at the brochures and maps of self-guiding auto and hiking tours of the forest that can be obtained at the Forest Supervisor’s office in Colville.
 The Columbia River dissects the wilderness.
 In the southern-most part of the forest stands the imposing Grand Coulee Dam.
 The world’s most massive concrete structure was built in the Colorado River and is used for power, irrigation, and flood control.
 The 81,000-acre Roosevelt Lake, in the center of the forest, is a storage reservoir with 131miles of water for all kinds of water recreation.
 Fueled by the gold rush in 1855, the area around Colville thrived and became a major silver and iron mining district.

-Amenities The resort has a clubhouse, spa, playground, picnic area, horseshoes, miniature golf, river fishing (license required), boating, marina, dock, ramp, river canoeing, and boat tours.
+FACILITIES / amenities: The resort has a clubhouse, playground, picnic area, horseshoes, miniature golf, river fishing (license required), boating, river canoeing, and boat tours.
 Dump station.